fmidev/metoclient/README.md

 The layer switcher is configured via layers following [metadata](https://docs.mapbox.com/mapbox-gl-js/style-spec/#layer-metadata) properties:

-title: [**String**](https://developer.mozilla.org/fi/docs/Web/JavaScript/Reference/Global_Objects/String) Layer title in the layer switcher.
+`title`: [**String**](https://developer.mozilla.org/fi/docs/Web/JavaScript/Reference/Global_Objects/String) Layer title in the layer switcher.
 A missing title field means that the layer won\'t be included in the layer switcher.

-type: [**Object**](https://developer.mozilla.org/fi/docs/Web/JavaScript/Reference/Global_Objects/Object) Layer type.
+`type`: [**Object**](https://developer.mozilla.org/fi/docs/Web/JavaScript/Reference/Global_Objects/Object) Layer type.
 For base maps, the layer type is the base.
 In practice, the layer switcher only allows one base map to be visible at a time.
 Other type values do not have any effect.

 Example layer definition for a base layer visible in the layer switcher: